juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

     }
 }</code></pre>

-That's pretty much it.
-No bloated dependencies to make the above happen, everything is in the browser.
+That's it.
+No bloated dependencies, everything is in the browser.

 <h3>Reusable classes</h3>

 In efforts to maintain a DRY approach, we created column classes that allowed us to easily apply grid rules to any container.

 <pre class="language-markup"><code>%grid-helpers-base {
+    @include media-breakpoint-up(md) {
         @include display-grid;
         grid-template-columns: 1fr;
-    margin-top:$baseline*3;
-    margin-bottom:$baseline*3;
-     > * {
-        margin-top:0;
-        margin-bottom:0;
     }
 }
 .cols-2 {
+    @extend %grid-helpers-base;
     @include media-breakpoint-up(md) {
-        @extend %grid-helpers-base;
         grid-template-columns: repeat(2, 1fr);
     }
 }
 .cols-3 {
+    @extend %grid-helpers-base;
     @include media-breakpoint-up(md) {
-        @extend %grid-helpers-base;
         grid-template-columns: repeat(3, 1fr);
     }
 }
 .cols-4 {
+    @extend %grid-helpers-base;
     @include media-breakpoint-up(md) {
-        @extend %grid-helpers-base;
         grid-template-columns: repeat(4, 1fr);
     }
 }
 .cols-auto-fit {
+    @extend %grid-helpers-base;
     @include media-breakpoint-up(md) {
-        @extend %grid-helpers-base;
         grid-template-columns: repeat(auto-fit, minmax(15.625em, 1fr));
     }
 }</code></pre>

 This helped us out in about 75% of scenarios.
-For the rest we created custom CSS on a per layout basis (not as bad as it sounds though).
+For the rest we created custom CSS on a per layout basis.

 <h2 id="css-grid-fallbacks">Fallbacks for browsers without support</h2>

 Staying true to the mobile-first approach, we served a one column layout as our starting point and avoided using grid until after the medium breakpoint.

-[Modernizr](https://modernizr.com/) let us know when CSS Grid was not available by adding the class “no-cssgrid” to the body of the page.
+[Modernizr](https://modernizr.com/) lets us know when CSS Grid is not available by adding the class “no-cssgrid” to the body of the page.
 For browser’s lacking grid, we would use simple floats with percentages for width and padding for gutters.

 We made sure to keep this simple by setting the limit to only one set of rules in medium viewport sizes and up.